Advantages and Disadvantages of Biomass Energy |Tech-addict

 1. One of the major cons of biomass energy is that biomass energy sources are inefficient as compared to fossil fuels;

-2. Direct burning of forest biomass releases some particulate pollutants into the atmosphere;
+2. Direct burning of forest biomass releases some particulate pollutants into the atmosphere; in addition to particulates, this process also emits gases such as carbon monoxide and nitrogen oxides, both of which contribute to air pollution.

-4. Biomass production and converting it to other fuels is quite expensive which is also one of the disadvantages of biomass;
+4. Biomass production and converting it to other fuels is quite expensive which is also one of the disadvantages of biomass.

 However, we need to look into the issue in its entirety to see if biomass can be a good alternative to fossil fuels.
 Experts believe that there is a large variety of biomass resources that can be produced sustainably and with negligible harm.